slurpeecup/RASC-AL/Acceleration_Docs/git_acceleration.md

 ## Git Essentials

 #### Repository:
 A place where things are stored.
 In the case of Git, a remote repository would be where the master version of the code base is stored, ie. `Github` or Bitbucket.
 A `local repository` is the directory on your file system where the code base is stored.
+You can make initalize a copy of a repository on your system by `cloning` it.

 ![Git_Staging_Image](/Acceleration_Docs/Acceleration_Doc_Images/nm1w0gnf2zh11.png)